lukaskiwitz/thesis/README.md

 pip install -e "repository_dir"
 `

-if you clonded the repository.
+if you cloned this repository.

 5.Run

+`
-`conda env config vars set LD_LIBRARY_PATH=~/anaconda3/envs/enviroment_name/lib `
+conda env config vars set LD_LIBRARY_PATH=~/anaconda3/envs/enviroment_name/lib `

 and if you want to use paraview rendering